T-Pau/Ready/README.md

 Since emulators where users can add their own programs are not allowed in the App Store, you will have to install it yourself.
 You will need [Xcode](https://developer.apple.com/xcode/) and a [developer certificate](https://developer.apple.com/account/).

 You can build it from source yourself.
-C64 has no external dependencies.
+Ready has no external dependencies.

 Or you can use [iOS App Signer](https://dantheman827.github.io/ios-app-signer/) to install a pre-built binary release (`.ipa` file).